MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> This work studies this question from the lens of a powerful informed adversary who knows all the training data points except one.
 By instantiating concrete attacks, we show it is feasible to reconstruct the remaining data point in this stringent threat model.
 For convex models (e.g. logistic regression), reconstruction attacks are simple and can be derived in closed-form.
 For more general models (e.g. neural networks), we propose an attack strategy based on training a reconstructor network that receives as input the weights of the model under attack and produces as output the target data point.

 ## Fairness

+- FARE: Provably Fair Representation Learning. [[paper]](https://arxiv.org/abs/2210.07213)
+  - Nikola Jovanović, Mislav Balunović, Dimitar I. Dimitrov, Martin Vechev.
+  - Key Word: Provable Fairness; Group Fairness.
+  - <details><summary>Digest</summary> Recent work has shown that prior methods achieve worse accuracy-fairness tradeoffs than originally suggested by their results.
+This dictates the need for FRL methods that provide provable upper bounds on unfairness of any downstream classifier, a challenge yet unsolved.
+In this work we address this challenge and propose Fairness with Restricted Encoders (FARE), the first FRL method with provable fairness guarantees.
+Our key insight is that restricting the representation space of the encoder enables us to derive suitable fairness guarantees, while allowing empirical accuracy-fairness tradeoffs comparable to prior work.

+- Fairness via Adversarial Attribute Neighbourhood Robust Learning. [[paper]](https://arxiv.org/abs/2210.06630)
+  - Qi Qi, Shervin Ardeshir, Yi Xu, Tianbao Yang.
+  - Key Word: Fairness; Robust Loss; Invariant Learning.
+  - <details><summary>Digest</summary> To enhance the model performs uniformly well in different sensitive attributes, we propose a principled Robust Adversarial Attribute Neighbourhood (RAAN) loss to debias the classification head and promote a fairer representation distribution across different sensitive attribute groups.
+The key idea of RAAN is to mitigate the differences of biased representations between different sensitive attribute groups by assigning each sample an adversarial robust weight, which is defined on the representations of adversarial attribute neighbors, i.e, the samples from different protected groups.

 - MEDFAIR: Benchmarking Fairness for Medical Imaging. [[paper]](https://arxiv.org/abs/2210.01725) [[code]](https://github.com/ys-zong/medfair)
   - Yongshuo Zong, Yongxin Yang, Timothy Hospedales.